Matamata-Animator/Character-Creator/README.md

 # Character-Creator
+## :rotating_light: This version is now deprecated.
+In order to have the most up-to-date features and stability, please use [Matamata Desktop](https://github.com/Matamata-Animator/Desktop) :rotating_light:
-GUI interface to create your characters json
+GUI interface to create your chacracters json